 Stretching gloriously over an area of 4,127 acres in Clifftop, West Virginia lies the unusually striking Babcock State Park.
-Babcock State Park, one of the most favorite scenic spots in Fayette County, is adored by visitors for its stellar scenery, proximity to the breathtaking New River Gorge, and the picture-perfect Glade Creek Grist Mill.
+Babcock State Park, one of the best scenic spots in Fayette County, is adored by visitors for its stellar scenery, proximity to the breathtaking New River Gorge, and the picture-perfect Glade Creek Grist Mill.
 Located just 20 miles away from the New River Gorge Bridge, this state park provides plenty of opportunities for leisure and recreation.
-Picturesque hiking trails, watery adventures of rafting and fishing, and thrilling camping and hunting opportunities are just a few of the many reasons why you should definitely visit Babcock State Park in your RV.
+Picturesque hiking trails, watery adventures of rafting and fishing, and thrilling camping and hunting opportunities are just a few of the many reasons why you should visit Babcock State Park in your RV.

 At most, only two motor vehicles are permitted at each campsite.
 It is prohibited to ride bikes in the camping area after sunset unless both front and rear lights are kept on during the ride.
-Bikes can only be used for getting into and out of the campsite and should not be ridden inside the camping units.

 Babcock State Park has a large campground consisting of 52 camping units.
 Of these sites, 28 of them offer electric hookups.
 Half of the sites are available for reservations, while the others are available on a first-come, first-served basis.
 Water and sewer hookups are not available, but there are plenty of other amenities for you to enjoy.
 A large bathhouse is centrally located in the campground, and it also features laundry machines, water filling stations, hot showers, and sewerage dumps.
 Wireless and cell phone services can also be enjoyed.
 Other amenities include picnic tables and grills.